Culture of Puerto Rico: United States

 Culturally, Puerto Rican sentiment for the U.S. tends to vary between emulation and opposition, a result of the complicated socio-political relationship between the two.
 Since establishment as an unincorporated territory of the United States in 1898, traditional economics, social structure, nationalism, and culture in Puerto Rico has been affected by Puerto Rico's relationship with the U.S.

 Before the United States captured Puerto Rico from Spain in 1898, the colony was agriculture based.
 Most worked on sugar cane, tobacco, or coffee plantations.
 Through the beginning of the 20th century, Puerto Ricans remained agricultural.
 Operation Bootstrap, an operation of the United States and the Puerto Rico Economic Development Administration, began in 1942 and was put in place to transform Puerto Rico into an industrial colony.
 Government owned factories were built to shift development to industrial factory work and, eventually, education of the factory work force.
 One of the effects of the growth of Puerto Rican industry changed the outlook on familial social structure.
 The United States ideal of small, patriarchal families also impacted the contemporary Puerto Rican family structure in policy.
 In an attempt to demolish poverty in shantytowns, the Puerto Rico Housing Authority established public housing by example of United States policy.
 The public housing further disenfranchised the large multi-generation family by dividing nuclear families into public, single-family dwellings.
-Links to extended family are still an important aspect to the culture of Puerto Rican family structure, however they have been significantly weakened.
+Links to extended family are still an important aspect to the culture of Puerto Rican family structure, however, they have been significantly weakened.

 The relationship between the United States and Puerto Rico makes national identity complicated.
 Puerto Ricans maintain United States citizenship while aligning with a uniquely Puerto Rican heritage.
-Although the island's culture is not heterogeneous, Puerto Rico establishes several binary oppositions to the United States: American identity versus Puerto Rican identity, English language versus Spanish language, Protestant versus Catholic, and Anglo-Saxon heritage versus Hispanic heritage.
+Although the island's culture is not heterogeneous, Puerto Rico establishes several binary oppositions to the United States: American identity versus Puerto Rican identity, English language versus Spanish language, Protestant versus Catholic, and British heritage versus Hispanic heritage.

+Moreover, with the growing influence of the United States, some Puerto Ricans feel they are gradually losing their culture and identity, fearing a similar scenario to that of Hawaii.
+There, "the indigenous peoples were pushed aside, their culture was marginalized, except for a selling exoticism.
+The Americans arrived, just as they did here, with their Protestant religion, their good schools and their hospitals," according to author Magali García Ramis.

+Donald Trump's executive order recognizing English as the official language of the American territory, has called into question the provision of services to non-English speakers in federal offices, such as Social Security, in the United States and in Puerto Rico, where Spanish is the official language, and common to the Associated Territory of the state Puerto Rico.